-Our imposter worries come from a place of self-preservation – we want to be liked, which is especially useful in business.
+Our imposter worries come from a place of self-preservation.
+After all, we want to be liked, which is especially useful in business.
 We want our clients to be happy with our work to buy from us again!

 Therefore, it’s good to remember that these concerns aren’t ‘bad thoughts trying to harm us’ but actually a tiny worried voice that just needs some reassurance.

 Want to download the free worksheets on actually working through these Imposter Worries?
-Grab the free mapping workbook bundle to make progress on your personal quest, one step at a time.
 You’ll also get monthly email updates and special list-only offers.
 Click here to sign up for the Managing Imposter Worries Worksheets!